glanus97/EMCTfinalProject_Sonification-of-Brain-Activity-from-EEG/README.md

 ####################################################################################
 ##### USAGE ########################################################################

-1. Connect Unicorn EEG headset and open Bandpower app.
+1. Connect Unicorn EEG headset and open Bandpower app

-2. Set UDP port and IP adress in the settings of Bandpower app.
+2. Set UDP port and IP adress in the settings of Bandpower app

 3. Restart the app